Brigid of Kildare: Historicity

 There is debate over whether Brigid was a real person.
-There are few historical facts about her, and early hagiographies "are mainly anecdotes and miracle stories, some of which are deeply rooted in Irish pagan folklore".
-She has the same name as the Celtic goddess Brigid, and there are many supernatural events and folk customs associated with her.
+According to The Oxford Dictionary of Saints, there are few historical facts about her – the early hagiographies "are mainly anecdotes and miracle stories, some of which are deeply rooted in Irish pagan folklore".
+There are many supernatural events and folk customs associated with her.
+She has the same name as the Celtic goddess Brigid.
 Like the saint, the goddess in Irish myth is associated with poetry, healing, protection, smithcraft, and domestic animals, according to Sanas Cormaic and Lebor Gabála Érenn.
 Furthermore, the saint's feast day falls on the Gaelic traditional festival of Imbolc.
-Some scholars suggest that the saint is a Christianisation of the goddess; others that she was a real person whose mythos took on the goddess's attributes.
+Some scholars suggest that the saint was not a real person but was a Christianisation of the goddess; others suggest that she was a real person and that traits of the goddess were transferred to her.
 Medieval art historian Pamela Berger argues that Christian monks "took the ancient figure of the mother goddess and grafted her name and functions onto her Christian counterpart".
-Dáithí Ó hÓgáin and others suggest that the saint had been chief druid at the temple of the goddess Brigid, was responsible for converting it into a Christian monastery, and that after her death, the name and characteristics of the goddess became attached to the saint.
+Dáithí Ó hÓgáin and others suggest that the saint had been chief druidess at the temple of the goddess Brigid, was responsible for converting it into a Christian monastery, and that the name and characteristics of the goddess later became attached to her.